Is Human Existence Ultimately Futile?

 So within one billion years, humans must find a new home on a new planet in a new solar system, or perish.
 When human life disappears, that will be the end of accumulated human knowledge, from quantum scale physics to cosmology to the technology used to create our modern world.

 The journey would be perilous too.
-Cosmic radiation will bombard the spaceships, potentially altering genes, and a space pebble could rupture a hull, All passengers would have to be in suspended animation and well shielded for the duration.
+Cosmic radiation will bombard the spaceships, altering DNA, and a space pebble could rupture a hull, All passengers would have to be in suspended animation and well shielded for the duration.
 A wake-up would be necessary near the destination, to slow the ships down and land them.
 Those answering the call might be either human or AI robots.

 Just to avoid any misconceptions, faster than light speed travel, such as Star Trek's fictional warp speed, is not possible given our current understanding of physics and cosmology.
 Only objects without mass, such as photons, can reach the speed of light.